tauzero7/Motion4D/README.md

 Take care that you always choose the same configuration (Debug/Release), (Win32/x64) for all libraries.

-### Compile this GSL version with cmake/vs 2015 (32 or 64bit):
+### Compile this GSL version with cmake/vs 2019 (64bit):
-1. Open "CMakeLists.txt" in cmake-gui and adjust the corresponding paths.
+1. Open "CMakeLists.txt" in cmake-gui and set source code and build paths.
-    - Use ".\build\Debug" or ".\build\Release"  as build paths
-    - Set CMAKE_BUILD_TYPE  to either Debug or Release
-    - Set CMAKE_CONFIGURATION_TYPES  to either Debug or Release
+    - Run 'Configure' and select Visual Studio version as well as platform (x64).
-    - Set CMAKE_INSTALL_PREFIX  to e.g. "D:/local/ampl_gsl_vs2015"
+    - Set CMAKE_INSTALL_PREFIX  to e.g. "D:/local/ampl_gsl_vs2019"
     - Run 'Configure'
     - Run 'Generate'
-2. Open ".\build\Debug\GSL.sln" or ".\build\Release\GSL.sln" with Visual Studio 2015
+2. Click 'Open Project' or open "GSL.sln" within Visual Studio 2019
+3. Set 'Solution Configurations' to 'Release'.
 3. Run 'Build Solution'
 4. Go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".

 ### Compile libMotion4D
-1. Open "CMakeLists.txt" in cmake-gui and adjust the corresponding paths.
+1. Open "CMakeLists.txt" in cmake-gui and set source code and build paths.
-   - Use .\build\Debug  or .\build\Release as build paths.
-   - Set CMAKE_CONFIGURATION_TYPES to either Debug or Release
+    - Run 'Configure' and select Visual Studio version as well as platform (x64).
+    - Check 'COMPILE_ALL_METRICS' (voluntary) and 'COMPILE_TEST_PRGS'
-   - Set GSL_DIR to e.g. "D:\local\ampl_gsl_vs2015"
+    - Set GSL_DIR to e.g. "D:\local\ampl_gsl_vs2019"
-   - Set GSL_LIB_DIR to e.g. "D:\local\ampl_gsl_vs2015\lib"
+    - Set GSL_LIB_DIR to e.g. "D:\local\ampl_gsl_vs2019\lib"
     - Run 'Configure'
     - Run 'Generate'
-2. Open ".\build\Debug\libmotion4d.sln" or ".\build\Release\libmotion4d.sln" with Visual Studio 2015
+2. Click 'Open Project' or open "libmotion4d.sln" within Visual Studio 2019
 3. Run 'Build Solution'
-4. Go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".
+4. If you like, go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".

 ## Add new metric